 - Whole Grains: Brown rice, quinoa, oats, whole wheat bread, whole grain pasta, barley, bulgur

-- Fruits: Bananas, apples, berries (strawberries, blueberries, raspberries), oranges, grapes, pineapple, mango
+- Fruits: Bananas, apples, berries, oranges, grapes, pineapple, mango

 - Vegetables: Sweet potatoes, white potatoes, corn, peas, butternut squash, carrots, beets